-To learn more about such issues, Prof. Fábio Selleio Prado and the students André Candido de Vasconcelos, Bruno Toledo de Vasconcelos e Kaique Chammas Uzan at the University Center of the Mauá Institute of Technology performed an academic study using Rocky DEM software and presented our findings at X Brazilian Congress of Bridges and Structures occurred in May 2018 in Rio de Janeiro.
+To learn more about such issues, Prof. Fábio Selleio Prado and the students André Candido de Vasconcelos, Bruno Toledo de Vasconcelos e Kaique Chammas Uzan at the University Center of the Mauá Institute of Technology performed an academic study using Rocky DEM software.
+Findings were and presented at Brazilian Congress of Bridges and Structures in May 2018 in Rio de Janeiro.

 The Brazilian agricultural industry has seen a continual increase in grain production and stock.
 However, since 2000, storage capacity has remained static, resulting in a country-wide grain storage deficit.

-Therefore, computational analysis is necessary in a number of forms since the efforts are distributed in this type of structure.
+Therefore, computational analysis is necessary for a number of forms since the efforts are distributed in this type of structure.

 To perform the comparisons, the study used the existing silo project with some adaptations.
 This structure was designed using ANSYS® SpaceClaim, the analysis was performed with ANSYS Mechanical, and the simulation of grain movement was reproduced accurately in Rocky DEM.

-For the analysis of the distribution of the pressures, the case study began with an existing design of a large-diameter silo with a shorter wall height, 90 m and 45 m, respectively.
+For the analysis of the pressures distribution, the case study began with an existing design of a large-diameter silo with a shorter wall height (90 m and 45 m, respectively.)